Lakeland, Florida: Media

 WLLD 94.1 FM is licensed to Lakeland, but has wider focus on the Tampa Bay area, with studios in St. Petersburg.
 WKES 91.1 FM is also licensed to Lakeland as part of the statewide Moody Radio Florida network, with studios in Seminole, near St. Petersburg.
 Most major stations from Tampa Bay and a few from Orlando are also available.

 Print media include The Ledger, a local newspaper owned by Gannett.
 Patterson Jacobs Media Group publishes a magazine, The Lakelander.

+LkldNow is a nonprofit digital news organization that covers Lakeland news.

 Infrastructure

 Transportation

-Because Lakeland is the largest city on Interstate 4 between Tampa and Orlando, the city is an important transportation hub.
+Because Lakeland is the largest city on I-4 between Tampa and Orlando, the city is an important transportation hub.
 The county nickname, Imperial Polk County, was coined because a large bond issue in 1914 enabled wide roads between the cities of Polk County.

 The important freeways and highways in Lakeland today are: